|5 Ingredient Honey Mustard Grilled Chicken Cutlets|

 This recipe is simple, with only 5 ingredients, and it's easy peasy.
 Marinating the chicken in a mixture that contains yogurt helps quickly tenderize the meat, as does pounding it into cutlets.
 These tricks also help the marinade seep into the loosened fibers, infusing each bite with yummy flavor.
 Lastly, giving the cutlets a good sear on the grill caramelizes the sugars for extra richness.

 The best part of these cutlets is how versatile they are.
 I actually love using them in my "adult" quesadilla recipe: 1 Ezekiel tortilla, a thin layer dijon mustard, a thin layer of mashed avocado, a layer of chopped chicken, extra salt & pepper and some grated goat cheddar.
 I fold it in half and place it under the broiler until the cheese is melty and the edges are golden brown.
 SO good!
-But my husband just loves these cutlets straight-up dipped in ketchup.
 You can also chop them and sprinkle on salads, mix into pasta or grains or eat in lettuce cups.

 Next time you take a deep resigned sigh in the poultry aisle at the grocery store, I recommend giving this recipe a try!
 I think it will be a crowd-pleaser and a family hit.